Edit Blog Post

 Published: August 30th 2019

-Then we went to Tequile Island, a natural island with a community of 2500 people which is quite traditional and self sufficient.
+Then we went to Tequile Island, a natural island with a community of 2500 people which is quite traditional and self-sufficient.
 It consists of four cooperative farming communities who are run by annually elected leaders.
 The leaders must be married couples over 30.
 They have a very strong work ethic and are constantly engaged in productive activity.
 The women spin and weave and the men knit.
 A man looking to marry must knit a hat which the woman will inspect to decide if his work is good enough.
 The hat takes about three months knitting five hours a day and should be tight enough to hold water.
 An outside man who wants to marry a Tequile woman is not allowed to move to the Island unless he meets the knitting standard.
 Their traditional dress is complicated and filled with significance.
-Unmarried girls wear pom poms on the plaits and it is said they hide rocks in then to defend their virtue.
-Husbands knit clothes for their b wives, including black shawls which signify marriage.
+Unmarried girls wear pom poms on their braids, and it is said they hide rocks in then to defend their virtue.
+Husbands knit clothes for their wives, including black shawls which signify marriage.
 Wives embroider complicated belts and bags for their husbands to carry the coca leaves they chew.
 Men wear floppy hats, the colours signifying their marital status.
-An engaged couple lives together in his parents house for six months before committing to marriage and building their own home so premarital sex is fine but there is no divorce.
-We had a delicious traditional lunch of quinoa soup, lake trout and fried bread at Tequile, and watched some traditional dancing and complicated four needle knitting.
+An engaged couple lives together in his parents’ house for six months before committing to marriage and building their own home so premarital sex is fine but there is no divorce.
+At Tequile, we had a delicious traditional lunch of quinoa soup, lake trout and fried bread, watched some traditional dancing and observed their complicated four needle knitting.

-When we arrived they dressed us all up in traditional festive garb and took us dancing which was great fun.
+When we arrived, Sasquana dressed us up in traditional festive garb and took us dancing which was great fun.
 Danny looked quite the part in a dapper hat and bright pink poncho, though I fear I looked enormous in three full skirts (the dancers at Tequile wore 12 layered skirts!)
-Then we had a simple but tasty dinner with our family of vegetable soup, rice and vegetables cooked in an mudbrick oven with a fire and clay pots and went to sleep in our mudbrick bed (with a comfy mattress) in our mudbrick room.
+Then we had a simple but tasty dinner with our family of vegetable soup, rice and vegetables cooked in a mudbrick oven with a fire and clay pots and went to sleep in our mudbrick bed (with a comfy mattress) in our mudbrick room.

-Tomorrow is the Festival of Santa Rosa and walking around Puni we can we upon a parade of children from Santa Rosa School all dressed up.
+Tomorrow is the Festival of Santa Rosa and walking around Puno we came upon a parade of children from Santa Rosa School all dressed up.
 It was organised chaos and reminded me of Purim at King David, then I remembered that on her first Purim at KDS I asked Kathy, the new campus head, if she'd ever seen anything like this and she said every Catholic school has a saint's day which is very similar.
-Classes were dressed in themes: the next little ones were fairy tale characters but the older ones included miniature Incas and national dress similar to what we had seen the Luquina women wearing that morning.
+Classes were dressed in themes: the little ones were fairy tale characters but the older ones included miniature Incas and various styles of national dress, including costumes similar to what we had seen the Luquina women wearing that morning.

 ; mem: 1.4mb